What Is A Redirect — Should You Use Web Redirects?

 How To Check Your Redirects?

 Alternatively, Google Search Console is also an effective tool for checking redirects.
-It helps detect 404 errors so that you can fix them immediately without going through each page.
+It helps detect 404 errors so you can fix them immediately without going through each page.

-So where do these come from?
+So, where do these come from?
 Google Search Console populates its “Coverage” section from all kinds of sources.
 Google Search Console marks soft 404s as errors.
 It will give you a list of URLs that appear as soft 404s in the “Errors” section underneath the graph.
 Once you find the soft 404 errors, it’s time to fix them.

 What Are Redirect Loops?